Chair Yoga For Seniors: 5 Best Poses For Better Health

 Seated Mountain Pose

-This is the easiest of the poses to perform as it entails sitting in a chair and focusing on your breathing while staying in place.
+This is the seated version of the traditional Mountain Pose.
+It's the easiest of the poses to perform as it entails sitting in a chair and focusing on your breathing while staying in place.
 Sit up straight, both feet firmly planted to the floor.
 As you breathe in, lengthen the spine with your feet rooted into the floor in front of you.
 On the exhale, pull your belly inward while rolling your shoulders back and down.
 Do this three or four times.

 Keep in mind that Seated Mountain Pose should be your go-to pose if you ever need a respite from your routine.
 Remember, if you feel any pain or you're tired, take a break and return to Seated Mountain.